 As a gardener, I’m always excited to find new ways to make my vegetable patch more pleasing to the eye, so the idea of planting flowers in with my veggies is very appealing on a purely aesthetic level.
-But interplanting flowers with vegetables isn’t all about prettying up the garden—flowers can actually help produce grow better!
+But interplanting flowers with vegetables isn’t all about prettying up the garden—flowers are beneficial companion plants that can actually help produce grow better!

 Lisa Ziegler’s fabulous book, Vegetables Love Flowers: Companion Planting for Beauty and Bounty, catalogs the many ways that adding flowers to the garden has helped her grow better produce and spend less effort.
 Lisa is here today to share how she improved her vegetable yield and made gardening easier through the wonderful magic of flowers.

 Psst…make sure you read to the end of this post for your chance to win a copy of the book for free!

 Vegetables Love Flowers: A Pathway to Easier Gardening

 Because I planted flowers on such a grand scale, it was impossible not to notice all the good things the flowers were bringing to the table.
 It felt as though nature hit me right between the eyes with all it had to offer.

 I had expected a harvest of beautiful blossoms but never dreamed they were also the key to healing my garden, bringing in entertainment, and making gardening easier!
 The garden grew with less help from me with each passing season.